digital wet signature Main illustration for Malbek blog

 Digital Signature vs Electronic Signature

-As technology has advanced, digital and electronic signatures have emerged as viable alternatives to the traditional wet signature.
+Digital and electronic signatures have emerged as viable alternatives to the traditional wet signature.
 While these terms are often used interchangeably, there are distinct differences between digital and electronic signatures.

 An electronic signature is a broad term that encompasses any electronic means of signifying agreement or approval on a document.
 This can include typing a name at the end of an email, checking a box on a web form, or even a scanned image of a handwritten signature.
 Electronic signatures are legally binding in most countries, as long as they meet certain requirements, such as demonstrating intent and consent.

-A digital signature is a more secure and technologically advanced type of electronic signature.
+A digital signature is a more secure type of electronic signature.
 Digital signatures use cryptographic techniques to ensure the authenticity, integrity, and non-repudiation of a signed document.
 When a document is digitally signed, a unique mathematical algorithm is applied to the document, creating a “hash” that is then encrypted with the signer’s private key.
 This encrypted hash is the digital signature, which can be verified using the signer’s public key.

 The ESIGN Act, passed in 2000, established that electronic signatures and records are legally valid and enforceable in interstate and foreign commerce.
 This act ensures that a contract or signature cannot be denied legal effect solely because it is in electronic form.